GDPR email marketing: What you need to know

 Data minimization is collecting data that is relevant to your purpose.
 For instance, to gather subscribers for your email newsletter, you should collect email addresses and avoid irrelevant information such as addresses or phone numbers.

-It is up to the companies to ensure the accuracy of the data collected.
+It is up to the companies to ensure the accuracy of the personal data collected.

-Thus, it is vital to set up checks and audit the stored data from time to time.
+Thus, it is vital to set up checks and audit the stored data periodically.
 This is relevant for updating and removing incorrect or incomplete data from the database.

 Email marketers should maintain the integrity and confidentiality of the individual’s personal data, securing it from internal and external threats.

-GDPR encourages organizations to adopt proper measures to protect from unlawful data processing, security breaches, destruction, damage, or accidental data loss.
+GDPR encourages organizations to adopt proper measures to protect data from unlawful processing, security breaches, destruction, damage, or accidental loss.

 The last principle in GDPR for email marketing is the level of accountability.
 Companies encourage having appropriate measures and proper documentation as proof of compliance with the GDPR guidelines.